erstre/loopy_belief_propagation/README.md

 ### Prerequisites

-The following software need to be installed.
+The following software needs to be installed.

 - MATLAB